qrichert/deezconfigs/README.md

 As mentioned before, the config root is any directory whose structure you want to replicate in the Home directory.

+deezconfigs will use the root you provide as argument on the CLI, or default to the current working directory.

-That said, you _should_, but are not required to, create a `.deez` file in the root.
-This lets deezconfigs know it is safe to use.
-If deezconfigs doesn't find a `.deez` file, it will ask you confirmation before modifying you file system.
+You _should_, but are not required to, create a `.deez` file in the root.
+This lets deezconfigs know that it is safe to use.
+If deezconfigs doesn't find a `.deez` file, it will ask you confirmation before modifying your file system.
 This is a security feature to prevent you from accidentally messing up your Home if you run `deez` from the wrong directory.

-Another advantage of creating a proper root is that that it lets you run `deez` inside sub-directories as well.
+Another advantage of creating a proper root is that it lets you run `deez` inside sub-directories as well.
 Just like you can run Git commands from anywhere in the repo, deezconfigs is smart enough to search for a root in parent directories before warning you that the